 The first step to installing vinyl plank flooring was to measure the floor and calculate the square footage so we would know how much Allure flooring we would need to purchase.
 We needed a little over 30 square feet, so two boxes of Allure flooring was more than enough with 20 square feet in a box.

 The next step was the scariest because once we started there was no turning back!
 We ripped out all the carpeting in the main room of the motorhome.
 Since the carpeting goes into and under the cabinetry we just took a box cutter and cut it out as close to the cabinets as possible.
 Once we got started, ripping out the carpeting was pretty fun!

 For those of you who will be doing this renovation on a Toyota Dolphin we found a thin layer of foam under the carpet, and then a layer of plywood under that.
 Some of the plywood under the carpeting had wallpaper on it!
 So I’m guessing they use the extra wall pieces for the floor base on these.
 We removed the foam layer as well as the carpeting, so the Allure flooring was installed directly on the plywood floor base.

-Next, we measured and cut the Allure floor boards and began installing them.
+Next, we measured and cut the Allure vinyl flooring and began installing it.
 We found that it was easiest to measure, cut, and install one board at a time.
 Motorhome floors are very small, and the floor was not a perfect rectangle, so this allowed us to make tiny adjustments as we went.
 The Allure flooring boards interlock and are very easy to install!